potlitel/potlitel/README.md

 * 🌍  I'm based in Habana
 * ✉️  You can contact me at [potlitel@gmail.com](mailto:potlitel@gmail.com)
-* 🧠  I'm learning Reactjs
+* 🧠  I'm learning Reactjs and Angularjs

 ### Skills